Slain trooper’s young sons in court as killer gets death

 The jurors, who were brought in from the Philadelphia suburbs due to intensive news coverage of the case in the Poconos, attended Thursday’s hearing as spectators.
 Douglass chatted with them privately for several minutes before Frein was sentenced, doling out handshakes and hugs.

-Dickson’s sons, Bryon III and Adam, were in the gallery as sheriff’s deputies led Frein into court.
+Dickson’s sons, Bryon III, 10, and Adam, 8, were in the gallery as sheriff’s deputies led Frein into court.

 “You ready?” said their mother, Tiffany Dickson.
 “He’s right there,” she said, pointing to Frein as he walked past.
 “That’s what he looks like, OK?”